Organic Super Green’s Powder – Australia’s Finest

 20 Reasons You Need To Add Wheatgrass To Your Wellness Routine

 This nutritional powerhouse has been shown to help with digestion due to its unique enzyme content (Rathore, 20163).
 It also contains a plant substance called thylakoids which have some evidence for increasing satiety and assisting with healthy weight loss (Amirinejad, 20204).
-The antioxidant properties of the plant are known to reduce inflammation which is a major risk factor in a number of chronic illnesses and may therefore offer some protection against illnesses more generally as well (Willcox, 20106).

 11 Benefits Of Wheatgrass, Nutrition Info, and Side Effects